 Ideally, you should ensure there’s training in place for every staff member, at the very least ensure that your staff know the basic requirements of GDPR and their responsibilities for ensuring compliance.

-After figuring out which current policies and practices need amending, establish a plan for implementing the necessary changes.
+Make a plan After figuring out which current policies and practices need amending, establish a plan for implementing the necessary changes.

-Complying with GDPR will require time and effort, but there are positives that will come out of these regulations, as Elizabeth Denham writes on her blog (and I recommend you read it it’s sometimes quite amusing!)”One of the key drivers for data protection change is the importance and continuing evolution of the digital economy in the UK and around the world.
+Keep calm Complying with GDPR will require time and effort, but there are positives that will come out of these regulations, as Elizabeth Denham writes on her blog (and I recommend you read it it’s sometimes quite amusing!)”One of the key drivers for data protection change is the importance and continuing evolution of the digital economy in the UK and around the world.
 That is why both the ICO and UK government have pushed for reform of the EU law for several years.

 The digital economy is primarily built upon the collection and exchange of data, including large amounts of personal data – much of it sensitive.
 Growth in the digital economy requires public confidence in the protection of this information.”